 How is conjunctivitis treated?

 Most types of conjunctivitis are treated with medicated eye drops or ointments.
 Your optometrist will be able to prescribe the drops required.
 In some cases, oral medicines may also be used.
 Most types of conjunctivitis are not damaging to the eye or sight threatening.
 However, conjunctivitis caused by exposure to chemicals is a medical emergency, requiring immediate action to prevent eye damage.
-If a chemical has gotten in your eye, flush the eye with a gentle stream of cool water for at least 10 minutes.
-Then cover the eye and go to a hospital emergency room immediately.
-Though flushing the eye with water alone may prevent eye damage from some chemical exposures, it is important to have your eye examined as soon as possible by an optometrist or a doctor.
+If a chemical has gotten in your eye, flush the eye with a gentle stream of cool water for at least 15 minutes.
+Then cover the eye and go to a eye care practitioner immediately.
+Though flushing the eye with water alone may prevent eye damage from some chemical exposures, it is important to have your eye examined as soon as possible by an optometrist or eye care specialist.